harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

   - Accurate data types at node and socket level
   - Identified Blender node classes or nodegroup substitutes
   - Connection structure ready for Blender import
+  - Also supports nodeblock replacement - for specific sequences where accurate nodebranch replication is impossible due to blender limitations (eg 4 channel vectors).
+		The node sequence generator will add flags to affected nodes, which will then be read by the template generator in Blender where they will be replaced by a custom nodegroup that accurately replicates the function.

 ---